One in six over-80s in England have had Covid autumn booster jab

 This was widened on September 12 to include all those aged 65 and over, plus carers and pregnant women.

+“For those eligible, the time to get your autumn booster is now.
+Getting a booster will give your immune system time to build up your protection against being severely ill from Covid-19 as we move into winter.

+“As it gets colder and we head towards winter, we will start to see respiratory infections pick up – please try to stay at home if you are unwell and avoid contact with vulnerable people.”

-Bookings can be done online or over the phone, as long as the person had their last Covid jab at least three months ago.
+Bookings for the booster dose can be done online or over the phone, as long as the person had their last Covid jab at least three months ago.

 An autumn booster will eventually be offered to everyone aged 50 and over.